duijf/roastery/README.md

 ## Project status

-Roastery is a personal project without stability promise or guarantees and warranty of any kind.
+Roastery is a personal project without stability promises or guarantees or warranty of any kind.
 I reserve the right to make breaking changes and drastically overhaul the project without notice.

-Over time, I things to stabilize and will update this notice accordingly.
+Over time, I expect things to stabilize and will update this notice accordingly.

 <!-- end-include-doc-landing -->